dmolchanenko/LookingGlass/README.md

  3. Click on "imports" icon.
  4. Add any imports you like either from your jar or from selenium.
 Now your your jar code is available to be used in Code tab.

+Q: Opening Internet Explorer through Looking Glass gives an error!

+A: Selenium can be a bit problematic with IE sometimes but I noticed that restarting your computer typically makes this error go away.
+Also, make sure your IE is not higher than version 10, selenium currently doesn’t support 11.

 **Known Limitations** (I'm currently working on both):

 1. Currently does not work on multiple tabs/windows, just the first one that is opened.